UI customization with Jetpack Compose

 // BorderedPolyline is part of Ferrostar's MapLibre UI package.

-// You can also drop down to the raw Polyline and build your own custom style.
+// You can also drop down to raw layers and build your own custom style.

 }